sgallagr/TheTonedLife/_pages/financial-peace.md

 Spend a little money to gain a lot of peace.

 <i>“Cathleen makes the concepts so easy to learn.
 Her coaching and guidance along the way is so invaluable.
 I simply can’t put a price on the peace I feel after having worked with Cathleen for just a few months.
 It’s worth every penny.
 It’s priceless.
-She’s priceless!!”</i> - Mary B.
+She’s priceless!!”</i> <br>- Mary B.

 1st 90-min session - $175<br>
 Follow up sessions - $150<br>